hvlck/kestrel/README.md

 + Debugging/error centre [feature] (further down the road, more for user error reports)
 + [Possible] Move `/themes` into `/libs` [meta]
++ Disable links when `design mode` command is active

 ### Completed